 Threat Detection and Response includes the AD Helper component.
 If your network has an Active Directory server, you can install AD Helper to manage automated installation and updates of Host Sensors on your network.
 After it is installed and configured, AD Helper sends the list of domains and hosts from your Active Directory server to your TDR account.
 In your TDR account, you specify on which hosts AD Helper installs Host Sensors.

-For details about AD Helper OS compatibility, see the TDR Release notes available on the Fireware Release Notes page.
+For details about AD Helper OS compatibility, see the TDR Release Notes available on the TDR Release Notes page.

 - Java 8 must be installed on the Windows computer where you install AD Helper

 - You must run the AD Helper .MSI installer as a Windows Administrator